- articulating the fundamental concepts underlying the five components by highlighting 17 guiding principles and more detailed points of focus;

 The landmark International Integrated Reporting Framework has been released by the International Integrated Reporting Council (IIRC).
 The Framework is expected to be a critical tool for businesses as they create integrated reports and drive integrated thinking in their organizations.
 The IIRC is asking all stakeholders to provide feedback on the Framework during its public consultation period, which closes July 15, 2013.
 The Framework has been released in English but will also be available soon in additional languages.
 IFAC, a partner in this global effort, encourages all professional accountants to provide feedback.

-In support of the Framework, IFAC, the Chartered Institute of Management Accountants, and PwC released Business Model, which addresses the wide variation in how organizations define their business models and approaches.
+In support of the Framework, IFAC, the Chartered Institute of Management Accountants, and PwC released Business Model: A Background Paper for Integrated Reporting, which addresses the wide variation in how organizations define their business models and approaches.
 The paper provides background and context on how business model reporting should be undertaken in an integrated report and suggests content for business model reporting requirements, which are included in the proposed Framework.
 The proposed definition and guidance in the paper aim to bridge the varied interpretations by highlighting commonalities and ensuring a broad and inclusive application across industries and sectors.
 Additional background papers are available on the IIRC website.

 The Sustainability Accounting Standards Board (SASB) has released a set of proposed sustainability accounting standards for the financial sector.
 Industries included in this sector are: asset management and custody activities, investment banking and brokerage, commercial banking, consumer finance, mortgage finance, security and commodity exchanges, and insurance.
 The public comment period closes on June 14, 2013.